dankmeme01/arc/README.md

 * Foreign future support? awaiting things that aren't `arc::Future<>` or don't inherit `PollableUniBase` at all.
 * Make the runtime be able to ran with 1 thread, including just using the main thread for it.
 Run timer/io tasks on worker threads instead of a separate thread.
 * MPSC channels
-* Async IO (backed by blocking thread pool for files, by a poller driver for networking)
+* Thread pool for blocking tasks, use for file io? and spawn function

 ## Usage